-With an abundance of greenspace and year-round recreation opportunities (25% of the land use in the Township), the Township's slogan "Four Season's Playground" is well suited.
+With an abundance of greenspace and year-round recreational opportunities (25% of the land use in the Township), the Township's slogan "Four Seasons Playground" is well suited.
 The Township is also part of the region around the Huron River that has been established as the "Huron River Valley" by Oakland County, which expands recreational access regionally.